pablodecm/phd_thesis/src/102_chapter_2.md

-The trajectories of high-energy electrons are also recorded by the CMS inner tracker, but as mentioned in Section [-@sec:cms_ecal], their interactions differs from those caused by muons they lose energy rapidly due to bremsstrahlung when they reach the ECAL, producing subsequent electromagnetic showers.
+The trajectories of high-energy electrons are also recorded by the CMS inner tracker, but as mentioned in Section [-@sec:cms_ecal], their interactions differ from those caused by muons because electrons lose energy rapidly due to bremsstrahlung when they reach the ECAL, producing subsequent electromagnetic showers.
 It is worth noting that within CMS reconstruction and analysis, it is common to simply use the term *electron*